ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 I expect that the method will become much less accurate for very high dimensional systems, but it seems like the method has potential to work even then or that it could be modified to work in these scenarios.
 The paper is directly related to the first paper from this project and where exactly these kinds of approaches were already discussed but apparently not fully developed.

+## 14. Homoclinic bifurcation in a Hodgkin–Huxley model of thermally sensitive neurons.
+(2000)
+Feudel, U. _et al._

+**28.02.2025:** Individual thermally sensitive neurons are modeled using a reduced Hodgkin Huxley model.
+The bifurcation diagram of the interspike intervals are shown and a period-doubling cascade to chaos is shown as temperature increases.
+Still in the chaotic regime, at some critical temperature some interspike interval times diverge.
+This is identified as a homoclinic orbit of a equilibrium of a saddle-focus type.
+Trajectories move towards the equilibrium along the stable manifold, slowing down before getting ejected along the unstable manifold.
+The divergence of return times still exists when a small amountof noise is added, though the other aspects of the chaotic attractor get blurred.
+Lastly, in experiments with crayfish cells, a fast increse in interspike intervals was found as well.

+I feel very uninformed about the mathematics of manifolds of equilibria I would like to learn more about them.
+However, for my master topic, I feel like I have a much better intuitive understanding of the phase-tipping concepts.
+I'd like to know if modern neural studies still assume homoclinic orbits exist.
+Also, wouldn't this phenomenon also occur with critical slowing down, i.e. a normal type of bifurcation?
+Maybe it does not work in combination with chaos, but if it does, then might this be an example of the reverbarating regime from papers 2 and 8?

 # Papers